Rhino coloring pages for kids who love horns, thick skin, and muddy wallows

 Most rhinos are gray or brown, but yours can be blue, purple, or even rainbow if you’d like!
 Use light gray for the body, darker gray for the horn, and pink or brown for the inside of the ears.
 You can add patches of mud or grass on its legs to show it just came from a wild adventure.
 For the background, draw trees, tall grass, a watering hole, or even a bright sun in the sky.
 Want to get creative?
 Give your rhino sunglasses, a crown, or a tiny bird friend perched on its back!

-On the back of the page, why not try writing some fun facts about the rhino, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the rhino, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Rhino?